themindfulbit/td/_content/1-episodes/2014-02-07-066-files-in-the-cloud.md

 >
 > I have recently started using [BitTorrent Sync](http://www.bittorrent.com/sync) to manage the synchronization of approximately 200 GBs of data between two Macs used for my research.
 While the end result is similar to traditional cloud storage options such as Dropbox, the BitTorrent protocol does not utilize a centralized server to which all clients upload and download files.
 Instead, every client can upload and download to all other clients.
 This decentralized, peer-to-peer model requires the user to provide the devices that will serve as synchronization points (peers), but that requirement also has many advantages.
 In my situation, it is more cost efficient to provide my own (existing) hardware than pay the monthly fee for increased cloud storage.
 The BitTorrent protocol also allows users to avoid storing data on servers belonging to someone else, potentially making BitTorrent Sync more private.
 >
 > BitTorrent Sync and Dropbox have many similar features, though there are some subtle differences.
 Much like Dropbox, BitTorrent Sync uses a folder paradigm for determining which files are synchronized.
 However, folders that are synchronized by BitTorrent Sync can be located anywhere accessible to the peer, including on an attached hard drive or local network.
-BitTorrent Sync has options that are analogous to Dropbox's selective synchronization and version control features; however BitTorent Sync's selective synchronization recognizes basic file globbing, making it more powerful than Dropbox's implementation.
+BitTorrent Sync has options that are analogous to Dropbox's selective synchronization and version control features; however BitTorent Sync's selective synchronization recognizes basic [file globbing](http://en.wikipedia.org/wiki/Glob_(programming)), making it more powerful than Dropbox's implementation.
 Files can also be shared with others using BitTorrent Sync, and write access can optionally be restricted for these shares.
 Unfortunately, a share must include the entire contents of a torrent, and right now there's no option for downloading shared files through a web browser.
 >
 > Perhaps the most important--and very subtle--difference is that BitTorrent Sync **does not** support extended attributes.
 This isn't an issue for me, as most of my files do not have extended attributes and those that do have them don't seem to actually use them.
 Usage scenarios differ, so this limitation should be tested carefully.
 For example, devout users of file tagging in Mavericks, which relies on extended attributes, may find that BitTorrent Sync does not suit their needs.
 >